More often than not, companies that see significant rapid growth often do not have time to put the proper payroll infrastructure in place.

 A few years ago, Immedis specifically went to the market to identify the gaps in the current technology offering.

-Our solution? iConnect by Immedis is an enterprise level, cloud based global payroll platform that centralizes payroll management and consolidates reporting into a single dashboard, giving you real time global oversight of your business.
+Our solution?
+Immedis is an enterprise level, cloud based global payroll platform that centralizes payroll management and consolidates reporting into a single dashboard, giving you real time global oversight of your business.

 Best in class technology should include the following: